David-Jianguang-Ran/machinekoro/README.md

 # MachineKoro
-A online multiplayer game based on the board game Machi-Koro
+A WIP online multiplayer game based on the board game Machi-Koro

 Using Django Channels and React.js